 It has six vents on the front half of the helmet that do an excellent job of scooping air as you move forward.
 The two outermost vents at the front are quite large and seem to catch the most air, plus they are wide open with nothing blocking the airflow.
 After air enters the helmet, it is moved from front to back in internal air channels before exiting the large exhaust vents at the back.

 We were quite impressed with the A2's ventilation.
-It's the best in the test after the Specialized Ambush.
-It ties with the POC Tectal and the Smith Session, both of which do a great job of keeping the air circulating as well, but it edges them both out slightly with the way it scoops air in the front.
+It's the best in the test after the 100% Altec and Giro Manifest.
+It's roughly on par with the POC Tectal and the Smith Session, both of which do a great job of keeping the air circulating as well, but it edges them both out slightly with the way it scoops air in the front.

 Beyond the features that we've already mentioned above in the protection and comfort sections, the A2 doesn't have a whole lot to offer.
 In fact, the visor is barely even adjustable.
 It adjusts about one centimeter up and down so you can position it out of your field of view, but it doesn't even come close to being goggle compatible.